christopher5106/christopher5106.github.io/_posts/2016-01-19-computation-power-as-you-need-with-EMR-auto-termination-cluster-example-random-forest-python.markdown

     Opening s3://____.csv
     Test Mean Squared Error = 11431.7565297

-(we should have a better output in case of production, such as uploading the result to a specific well-named S3 folder instead) and the timings in *stderr.gz* :
+(we should have a better output in case of production, such as having the script upload the result to a specific well-named S3 folder instead) and the timings in *stderr.gz* :

     RandomForest:   init: 24.770976383
     total: 285.036716695